Country singer Maren Morris uses Tucker Carlson insult to raise $100K for trans youth

 While discussing the exchange on his television show “Tucker Carlson Tonight,” the Fox News host labeled Morris as a “lunatic country music person.”

-Morris made light of the situation on her social media, and shortly after announced that she would be selling T-shirts with Carlson’s quote on the front, alongside the Peer Support and Crisis Hotline for trans youth, to give back to the transgender community.
+Morris made light of the situation on her social media.
+He shortly after announced that she would be selling T-shirts with Carlson’s quote on the front, alongside the Peer Support and Crisis Hotline for trans youth, to give back to the transgender community.

-“All proceeds will be split between TransLifeline and the GLAAD Transgender Media Program,” said Morris in a tweet.
+“All proceeds will be split between TransLifeline and the GLAAD Transgender Media Program,” Morris tweeted.

 Just 24 hours after announcing that the shirts were on sale, Morris posted that over $100,000 worth of the T-shirts had been purchased.